"Sometimes the best trades are the ones you never make" - BILL VEECK, the Indian owner's observation about a possible

-The Cubs trade veteran knuckleballer Hoyt Wilhelm to the Braves for minor league first baseman Hal Breedan.
-The future Hall of Fame relief pitcher will be released in June by Atlanta, but will finish the season with the Dodgers.
+The Cubs trade veteran knuckleballer Hoyt Wilhelm to the Braves for minor league first baseman Hal Breeden, who will used sparingly before being dealt at the start of 1972 season to Montreal.
+The future Hall of Fame relief pitcher, known as Old Sarge to his teammates, will be released in June by Atlanta, but will finish the season with the Dodgers.

-Joining his fifth team this year, Dave Kingman signs as a free agent with the Cubs.
+Dave Kingman, joining his fifth team this year, signs as a free agent with the Cubs.
 Sky King, put on waivers in September by the Padres after a mid-season trade with the Mets, was selected by the Angels, who dealt the much-traveled slugger to the Yankees a week later.

 The major leagues' plan to contract by two teams next season is put into jeopardy by Minnesota courts.
 The state's Supreme Court refuses to grant the request for a speedy review of the appeal of the injunction, which forces the Twins to play in 2001, and the appellate court sets the hearing for December 27, a date many believe is too late to make the elimination of two teams a reality.

 The Red Sox petitioned a judge to keep the ball used to make the last out of the 2004 World Series.
 Former first baseman Doug Mientkiewicz, who kept the ball after it was thrown by closer Keith Foulke, loaned the sensational sphere to the club, but continues to claim ownership of the historic horsehide which made the team World Champions for the first time in 86 years.

-Kenny Rogers, not to allowing his agent Scott Boras to broker the best free-agent deal available, represents himself in contract negotiations, signing an $8 million, one-year deal to return to the Tigers for a third season.
-The 43 year-old southpaw posted a 3-4 record with a 4.43 ERA in a 2007 injury-shortened season, after leading Detroit to a World Series the previous year.
+Kenny Rogers, not allowing his agent Scott Boras to broker the best free-agent deal available, represents himself in negotiations, signing an $8 million, one-year contract to return to the Tigers for a third season.
+The 43 year-old southpaw posted a 3-4 record with a 4.43 ERA in an injury-shortened season, after leading Detroit to a World Series the previous year.